photon-js/universal-deploy/README.md

 - **[`catchAll`](./packages/store/src/vite/catch-all.ts)**: Utility plugin that aggregates and routes all global store entries behind a unique entry.
 Used by `devServer`, `compat` and node target

 ### Adapters

-TODO:
-- Explain the goal of the `@universal-deploy` packages.
-They are temporary, very important.
-- Add link to `vite-plugin-vercel@beta` ?

 Here are some temporary packages that demonstrate how deployment plugins can integrate `@universal-deploy/store`.
 Packages like `@universal-deploy/netlify` will no longer be required once directly supported by Vite deployment plugins (e.g. `@netlify/vite-plugin`).